ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 ### Comparison to pitot-static tube

-In contrast to classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is the perfect choice for low airspeed measurement (generally below 10 m/s).
+In contrast to the classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is the perfect choice for low airspeed measurement (generally below 10 m/s).
 The design has the following advantages compared to a pitot probe:

   * Better resolution on low airspeeds (where kinetic pressure is small)
-  * Less tendency to clogging (due to the absence of stagnation point)
+  * Less tendency to clogging (due to the absence of a stagnation point)
   * Direct differential pressure sensor integration without any additional tubing

 The improved resolution on low airspeeds is the principal difference from the pitot-static tube.
-This could be explained by comparing it with the classical equation for pitot-static tube:
+This could be explained by comparing it with the classical equation for the pitot-static tube:

 ![Pitot-static tube airspeed equation](https://latex.codecogs.com/png.image?\large&space;\dpi{110}v_\infty=\sqrt{\frac{2\Delta&space;p}{\rho}})

-The equation for TFSLOT venturi-based sensor (see equations above) differs from it by a factor
+The equation for the TFSLOT venturi-based sensor (see equations above) differs from it by a factor

 ![TFSLOT sensitivity factor](https://latex.codecogs.com/png.image?\large&space;\dpi{110}\left(\frac{A_D}{A_d}\right)^2-1)

-That means the TFSLOT sensor is more sensitive (e.g. has a higher measurable pressure difference at the same airspeed) than the pitot-static tube (at the same air density) in every configuration where
+That means the TFSLOT sensor is more sensitive (e.g., has a higher measurable pressure difference at the same airspeed) than the pitot-static tube (at the same air density) in every configuration where

 ![TFSLOT sensitivity compared to pitot](https://latex.codecogs.com/png.image?\large&space;\dpi{110}\frac{A_D}{A_d}>\sqrt{2})